Dungeons & Dragons controversies

 The role-playing game Dungeons & Dragons (D&D), which receives significant attention in the media and in popular culture, has been the subject of numerous controversies.
-The game sometimes received negative coverage, especially in the early 1980s during the game's early years.
+The game sometimes received unfavorable coverage, especially during its early years in the early 1980s.
 Because the term D&D may be mistakenly used to refer to all types of role-playing games, some controversies regarding D&D mistakenly pertain to role-playing games in general, or to the literary genre of fantasy.
-Part of the controversies concern the game and its alleged impact on those who play it, while others concern business issues at the game's original publisher, TSR.
+Some controversies concern the game and its alleged impact on those who play it, while others concern business issues at the game's original publisher, TSR.
 The game is now owned by Wizards of the Coast.

-At various times in its history, Dungeons & Dragons (D&D) has received negative publicity for alleged promotion of Satanism, witchcraft, suicide, pornography, and murder.
-The moral panic, or feeling of fear spread among many people that some evil threatens the well-being of society, around role-playing games peaked in the 1980s.
+At various times in its history, Dungeons & Dragons has received attention for allegedly promoting Satanism, witchcraft, suicide, pornography, and murder.
+The moral panic about role-playing games peaked in the 1980s.
 In 2016, The New York Times reported that moral panic over Dungeons & Dragons had subsided.